keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ## Cluster tests

-Cluster tests use 2 backend servers (Keycloak on Wildfly/EAP) and 1 frontend loadbalancer server node.
+Cluster tests use 2 backend servers (Keycloak on Wildfly/EAP or Keycloak on Undertow), 1 frontend loadbalancer server node and one shared DB.
 Invalidation tests don't use loadbalancer.
 The browser usually communicates directly with the backend node1 and after doing some change here (eg. updating user), it verifies that the change is visible on node2 and user is updated here as well.

 Failover tests use loadbalancer and they require the setup with the distributed infinispan caches switched to have 2 owners (default value is 1 owner).
 Otherwise failover won't reliably work.